 - If you can’t find anything else, try to know the dominant languages, religions, and political party of your destination.
 This basic information is readily available online for most countries.

-Research is not limited to your destination country, you need to ask your international movers some questions, as well.
+Research is not limited to your destination country, you need to ask questions international movers, as well.
 If you can’t ask your company directly, you need to research their policies yourself.
 After you find a trustworthy international moving company, know what they can do for you for your particular move.
 There will likely be a partner company or freight forwarder that you also will need to contact.

 - Do you have experience with my destination country?